UWPCE-PythonCert/PythonCertDevel/source/modules/StaticAndClassMethods.rst

 .. _Here is a low level look: https://docs.python.org/2/howto/descriptor.html

-For the Circle Lab: use a class method to make an alternate constructor that takes the diameter instead.
+For the Circle Excercise: use a class method to make an alternate constructor that takes the diameter instead.

+Ultimately, make a subclass of ``Circle``, called ``Sphere``.
+Check and see if the ``.from_diameter`` alternate consructor sill works!